 Paying for FREE Financial Aid Services

 Every year, around this time, students receive letters from various companies requesting them to fill out a Student Aid Profile Form.
 The letter continues to state the company will search for various forms of financial aid for them.
 There is usually a deadline associated with the services and students are normally charged anywhere from $40 - $120 for the data.
 Students should NEVER pay for these types of services!
-Students should visit with the Financial Aid Office at the college of their choice and request this type of service.
+Students should visit with Financial Aid at the college of their choice and request this type of service.
 There are many helpful websites that offer free information.
-The following link provides you with a few: CLICK HERE.

 Based on new federal regulations, the amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited to the equivalent of six years.
 The maximum amount of Pell Grant funds a student can receive each year is equal to 100%.
 Therefore, the six year equivalent is 600%.
 The new regulation states a student’s lifetime limit will begin when the student received their first Pell Grant award.